bevan-philip/bevan-philip/README.md

 ### Hello 👋, I'm Bevan Philip, a software engineer based in the UK.

-I'm currently a full-time software engineer at Software AG, working on Apama Streaming Analytics.
+I'm currently a full-time software engineer at Cumulocity, working on Apama Streaming Analytics.

 Below are a couple of the projects I've made over the years.
 <!--